ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - recipient_gateway_network_id REQUIRED.
 This is the identifier of the destination network or system behind the server.

-- sender_gateway_identity_pubkey REQUIRED.
-The public key of the sender gateway (client).
+- sender_gateway_device_identity_pubkey OPTIONAL.
+The device public key of the sender gateway (client).

-- receiver_gateway_identity_pubkey REQUIRED.
-The public key of the receiver gateway (server).
+- receiver_gateway_device_identity_pubkey OPTIONAL.
+The device public key of the receiver gateway

 - sender_gateway_owner_id OPTIONAL: This is the identity information of the owner or operator of the sender gateway.